Ohio connection: Birth

 Washington Court House

-Margaret Peterson was born on April 9, 1964, and grew up on a farm near Washington Court House, Ohio.
+Margaret Peterson grew up on a farm near Washington Court House, Ohio.
 Her father, John Albert Peterson was a farmer and her mother, Marilee Grace Peterson, worked as a nurse.
 Margaret received her B.A. in creative writing and journalism from Miami University of Ohio in 1986.
 She worked as a copy editor on The Journal Gazette in Fort Wayne, Indiana, and then as a reporter for the Indianapolis News.
 In 1987, she married another reporter, Doug Haddix.
 When they moved to Danville, Illinois, four years later, after Doug had accepted a new job as a newspaper editor, Margaret decided it was time to pursue her dream of writing.
 Taking a series of temporary and part-time jobs such as teaching at a community college, she drew on stories she had heard as a reporter to try her hand at writing novels.
 The rest, as the saying goes, is history.
 Haddix would go on to be a prolific, best-selling author, beloved by young readers, educators, parents, and librarians alike.

 Margaret Peterson Haddix currently makes her home near Columbus, Ohio, with her family.